Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \Delta\Phi = -u\beta + f\zeta.\tag{15.138}\label{eq:balance_equation_linear} \end{align} \]

-Using a current function $\psi$, it follows
+Using a stream function $\psi$, it follows

 \[ \begin{align} \Delta\Phi = \beta\frac{\partial\psi}{\partial y} + f\Delta\psi.\tag{15.139}\label{eq:balance_equation_linear_stream} \end{align} \]